OhoudAli/Project1/README.md

 A console for calculater
 # calculter in Java

--ask user to add two number
+- ask user to add two number
--user can choose the opeartion she need (+,* , -, %, /, avarege, minimum, maximum, even see the last result, list all the result)
+- user can choose the opeartion she need (+,* , -, %, /, avarege, minimum, maximum, even see the last result, list all the result)
 - user has the choise to add another two numbers or exit